unruggable-labs/unruggable-gateways/audits/audits.md

 Alexis Williams from [Coinbase](https://coinbase.com) provided an impromptu audit of code related to [ENSIP-19](https://docs.ens.domains/ensip/21) primary resolution for [Base](https://base.org/).

-Please see the [following report](./2025-08-18_Coinbase_OPFault.pdf) for an indepth look at the findings.
+Please see the [following report](./coinbase-audit-aug-oct-2025/2025-08-18_Coinbase_OPFault.pdf) for an indepth look at the findings.

-TODO: describe findings, implement mitigations
+The mitigations were implemented in [Pull Request 38](https://github.com/unruggable-labs/unruggable-gateways/pull/38), and the changes were reviewed by Alexis.
+The [following report](./coinbase-audit-aug-oct-2025/2025-10-16_Mitigation_Review.pdf) was completed on October 16th 2025.